contao/docs/docs/manual/layout/templates/twig/data.en.md

 ## Command Line

-On the command line, you can use the command `vendor/bin/contao-console list debug` to find two useful commands:
+Use the following commands on the command line to find out more about the current Twig setup:

 ### debug:contao-twig